mautrix/docs/maubot/usage/basic.md

 header and drop your `.mbp` file in the upload box.

 ## Creating clients
+Each Matrix account you want to use as a bot needs to be added as a client.
+You could have one bot account that does everything, or many bot accounts with different purposes.
 To create a client, click the `+` button next to the "Clients" header and fill in the form.

 * The homeserver dropdown gets values from the config's `homeservers` section, but you can also type a full URL in that box.